RiversideValley/JsonBinder/README.md

-# 🧩 JSON to Classes Converter

-## 🌟 Overview
+## 🧩  NoobNotFound.Json2Any

-The JSON to Classes Converter is a command-line utility that generates language-specific class representations from JSON input.
-It supports multiple programming languages and allows users to select one or more target languages for the output.
+NoobNotFound.Json2Any is a .NET based library that generates language-specific class representations from JSON input.
+It supports multiple programming languages.
+This was entirely created by AI.

 ## ✨ Features